 Second, the “Bethlehem’s Candle,” represents faith.
 The prophet Micah foretold the Messiah’s birth in Bethlehem.
 The second candle is also purple to symbolize preparation for the coming king.

 Third, the “Shepherd’s Candle,” symbolizes joy.
 Angels announced the Christ child’s arrival to shepherds.
-The rose (pink) color rose signifies joy and rejoicing.
+The rose (pink) color signifies joy and rejoicing.

 Fourth candle, the “Angel’s Candle,” signifies peace.
 The angels announced that Jesus came to bring peace.
 It’s also purple to represent the culmination of love through the Messiah.